The Big “R” in the minds of everyone.

-Secondly, if you’re currently allocating less than $1,146 monthly for retirement purposes, you may be doing lesser than the national average which can be a cause of worry.
+Secondly, if you’re currently allocating less than $1,146 monthly for retirement purposes, you may be doing lesser than the national average, which could be a cause of worry.

 Perhaps you’re the type that doesn’t appreciate the “atas” coffee at Starbucks, but during your retirement years, it’s all about having options.

-If you truly want to enjoy the golden years of your life, you would want to be able to enjoy that coffee at Starbucks or from the coffeeshop, WHICHEVER that pleases you.
+If you truly want to enjoy the golden years, you would want to be able to enjoy that coffee at Starbucks or from the coffeeshop, whichever that pleases you.

 2) Most have already started planning but a huge majority are not confident that they can meet their goals

-In addition, most started to plan at 36 years old and expected to retire at 63 years old.
+In addition, most of them started their retirement planning at 36 years old and expect to retire at 63 years old.

-If you haven’t started to plan for retirement yet, is there enough time left?
+If you haven’t start to plan for retirement yet, is there enough time left?